 - individual lessons,

 - group lessons,

-- workshops and studios shared with the dance and fine arts department,
+- workshops and studios shared with the dance, art, design and graphic design departments,

 - internships and extracurricular projects (concerts/public offerings).